 How nervous were you appearing on The One Show with Liam Neeson to promote A Monster Calls knowing it is broadcast live?

-I was obviously a bit nervous as it was the first time I had ever appeared on live TV before and I didn’t want to make any mistakes, but Liam and the hosts, Matt and Alex, were all very nice and made it easy and enjoyable for me.
+I was obviously a bit nervous as it was the first time I had ever appeared on live TV before and I didn’t want to make any mistakes, but Liam and the hosts, Matt (Baker) and Alex (Jones), were all very nice and made it easy and enjoyable for me.

 You have been nominated and won awards, how does this feel?